How to Get a Tattoo License in USA

 Regardless of the circumstances, you must contact the department of health in your new state or county for guidance.

-What if I am travelling to another State as a guest Tattoo Artist?
+What if I am traveling to another State as a guest Tattoo Artist?

-For tattoo artists who will travelling to a different state temporarily, for example as a guest artist or limited time resident, you may need to apply for a temporary license.
+For tattoo artists who will be traveling to a different state temporarily, for example as a guest artist or limited time resident, you may need to apply for a temporary license.

 As above, it is crucial to call each state’s department of health before you travel if you plan to practice tattooing or body art.